 - The lessons learnt

-- How others can learn from the work you have done
+- What others can learn from what you have done

 - Effective use of Quality Improvement methods: Judges are looking for projects demonstrating effective employment of QI methodology to deliver a measurable impact on safety.
 Examples may include projects using low-cost interventions, processes to improve reporting or improving care pathways.

-- Effective use of technology: Judges are looking for projects that make use of innovative technology to improve the safety of patients and alleviate pressure on the system.
-Examples may include the use of technology to design out errors, detect patient deterioration, speed up processes or enable patient self-management.
+- Effective use of data or technology: Judges are looking for projects that make use of innovative data or technology to improve the safety of patients and alleviate pressure on the system.
+Examples may include the use of data or technology to design out errors, detect patient deterioration, speed up processes or enable patient self-management.

 - Education and training: Judges are looking for projects that show innovative and impactful education and training programmes.
 Examples may include the implementation of a new programme or the improvement of an existing programme to increase its impact.